Helicopter Links

 Rotorcraft: An aerodyne which throughout all or part of its flight derives the whole or part of its lift from a rotor or rotors rotating in a substantially horizontal plane. —John Fay, The Helicopter: History, piloting and how it flies.
 1989, p.
 1

 Rotary-wing aircraft: A broad category of any aircraft with a moving wing, including helicopters and autogyros.
 This is to distinguish from fixed-wing aircraft.
-A third type, tilt-wing (or tilt-rotor) aircraft, are a mix of the two, as the lift surfaces in vertical flight are rotary, but stationary in forward flight. —from http://en.wikipedia.org/wiki/Rotary-wing_aircraft
+A third type, tilt-wing (or tilt-rotor) aircraft, are a mix of the two, as the lift surfaces in vertical flight are rotary, but stationary in forward flight. —Wikipedia

 SH: Anti-Submarine Helicopter